← Back to 史記

 19

 In former times, Shun made a five-stringed zither to sing of the Southern Wind.
 Kui began making music to reward the feudal lords.
-Therefore, the Son of Heaven's making music is to reward feudal lords who have virtue.
-When virtue flourishes and teachings are honored, and the five grains ripen in season, then reward them with music.
-Therefore, those who govern the people diligently have their dance steps ranked far.
-Those who govern the people at ease have their dance steps ranked short.
-Therefore observe the dance and know the virtue; hear the posthumous name and know the conduct.
-Da Zhang manifests it.
-Xian Chi prepares it.
-Shao continues it.
-Xia makes it great.
-Yin and Zhou's music exhausts it.
+Therefore, when the Son of Heaven creates music, it is to reward feudal lords who possess virtue.
+When virtue flourishes and teaching is honored, and the five grains ripen in season, then music is the proper reward.
+Therefore, those who govern the people with diligence have their dance formations stretched far apart.
+Those who govern the people with ease have their dance formations compact.
+Therefore, observe the dance and know the virtue; hear the posthumous name and know the conduct.
+Da Zhang is its manifestation.
+Xian Chi is its completeness.
+Shao carries it on.
+Xia makes it grand.
+The music of Yin and Zhou exhausts it.

 20

-The way of heaven and earth: if cold and heat are not in season, then illness occurs; if wind and rain are not measured, then famine occurs.
-Teaching is the people's cold and heat; if teaching is not in season, then it harms the age.
-Affairs are the people's wind and rain; if affairs are not measured, then there is no merit.
-Thus, the former kings' making music was to govern with law; when goodness occurs, then conduct imitates virtue.
+The way of heaven and earth is this: if cold and heat are out of season, illness results; if wind and rain are not measured, famine results.
+Teaching is the people's cold and heat; if teaching is not timely, it harms the age.
+Affairs are the people's wind and rain; if affairs are not measured, there is no success.
+Thus, when the former kings made music, they governed by means of law; when goodness appeared, conduct followed virtue.
 Indeed, raising pigs for wine is not to create calamity.
 But if lawsuits become increasingly numerous, then wine's indulgence gives birth to calamity.
-Therefore the former kings established the wine ritual with one offering, where guest and host exchange a hundred bows and drink wine all day without becoming drunk.
-This is the former kings' preparation against wine calamity.
-Therefore wine and food are what unite happiness.
+Therefore, the former kings established the wine rite with a single offering, in which guest and host exchanged a hundred bows and drank all day without becoming drunk.
+That was how they guarded against the harm of wine.
+Therefore, wine and food serve to join people in rejoicing.

 21

-Music is that which imitates virtue.
+Music is what embodies virtue.
 Ritual is that which closes licentiousness.
-Therefore the former kings had great matters and must have ritual to mourn them.
-Had great blessings and must have ritual to rejoice them: the division between sorrow and joy all ends with ritual.
+Therefore, whenever the former kings had a great matter, they necessarily used ritual to express sorrow.
+When they had great blessings, they necessarily used ritual to express joy; the distinction between sorrow and joy all ends in ritual.

 22